The best snorkeling in Aruba

 The capital city of Oranjestad is a great spot to visit cultural and historical sites, view Dutch colonial architecture, experience Aruba’s cuisine, and go shopping.
 However, it requires a short drive to reach many of the island’s best snorkeling spots.

-If you’re looking for a lively place to stay with numerous attractions and nightlife, consider Palm Beach.
-It’s closer to the best snorkeling sites and is a slightly more convenient option for snorkelers than Oranjestad.
-The area is home to numerous high-rise hotels and all-inclusive resorts and is a starting point for many guided excursions, including snorkeling tours.
+If you’re looking for a lively place to stay with numerous attractions and nightlife, consider Palm Beach and Eagle Beach.
+The area is closer to the best snorkeling sites and is a more convenient option for snorkelers than Oranjestad.
+This part of Aruba is home to numerous high-rise hotels and all-inclusive resorts and is a starting point for many guided excursions, including snorkeling tours.
+Top-rated resorts in the Palm-Eagle Beach area include Bucuti & Tara Beach Resort and Hilton Aruba Casino and Resort.

-For a more residential feel, consider staying further north towards Boca Catalina and Arashi Beach.
+For a more residential feel, consider staying in a vacation rental further north towards Boca Catalina and Arashi Beach.
 You’ll be extremely close to many of the top snorkeling spots on the island and have easier access to nature.

 What to bring